South Africa is now in lockdown level 4.

 - Shortness of breath

 Other symptoms may be fatigue, body aches, headaches, sore throat, chills.
 There are also reports of nausea and diarrhoea.
-In more severe cases, infection can cause pneumonia, severe acute respiratory syndrome, kidney failure and even death.
+In more severe cases, infection can cause pneumonia with difficulty breathing, severe acute respiratory syndrome, kidney and liver failure and even death.

 How long does it take for symptoms to show?

 Symptoms of Covid-19 typically show between 2-14 days after infection.
 This is why people who have come into contact with an infected person should self-isolate and seek medical assistance by calling the national toll free number 0800 029 999 or their doctor for assistance.
-It is now known that some people will have light symptoms and not go to the doctor, whilst a small number do not show any symptoms and are asymptomatic.
+It is now known that some people will have light symptoms and not go to the doctor, whilst some people do not show any symptoms and are asymptomatic.
 The latter may develop symptoms after the 14 day incubation period or may not.
 They can still spread the virus, however.
 There is growing evidence that asymptomatic people make up a greater percentage of Covid-19 positive individuals than originally thought.

 Who is most at risk?

 Everyone is potentially at risk i.e. there is no zero risk.
-However, high risk cases remain mainly older people or people with underlying health conditions, such as diabetes, heart conditions, high blood pressure.
+However, high risk cases remain mainly older people or people with underlying health conditions, such as diabetes, heart conditions, high blood pressure and obesity.
 People with certain habits like heavy smoking are also at risk.
 It is highly likely that persons with HIV, TB, malaria may be more susceptible due to their weaker immune systems.
 Children and babies are less likely to be infected.
-If infected they are likely to have mild symptoms but, they could still spread the virus to others.
-They are however, at less risk of developing complications from the infection – we do not know why this is so, currently.
+If infected, children and babies are likely to have mild symptoms but, they can still spread the virus to others.
+In very few cases, children develop an inflammatory condition that can be serious.

 What is the death rate?

 The number of cases and deaths change on a daily basis.
 It is best to obtain these figures from the World Health Organization.
-The overall death rate is hovering around the 3-4% mark, which is still less than the death rate for the SARS-CoV-1 virus, which caused the outbreak in China in 2003 – that death rate ran at 10% even though fewer people in total were infected (around 8000 infections with 800 deaths).
+The overall death rate changes but is at the 2-3% mark, which is still less than the death rate for the SARS-CoV-1 virus, which caused the outbreak in China in 2003 – that death rate ran at 10% even though fewer people in total were infected (around 8000 infections with 800 deaths).
 The MERS virus had far fewer cases but had a 34% death rate.
 SARS-CoV-2 is far more infectious than SARS-CoV-1 as there are many more cases and the virus is now on all continents except for Antarctica.
-What is not making the headlines, is that the majority of people who contract the virus, recover.
+What often does not make the headlines, is that the majority of people who contract the virus, recover.
 South Africa reports daily on recovered patients as well.
-There are many thousands of people who only show mild symptoms.
+There are many thousands of people who will only have mild symptoms.